twbs/blog/_posts/2012-04-15-help-test-bootstrap-2-0-3.md

 -----

 We're only human, and we're bound to make a few mistakes in our code as Bootstrap continues to grow.
-Thanks in advance for all your help and support&mdash;it's appreciated more than you know.
+Thanks in advance for all your help and support—it's appreciated more than you know.